Back to Blog

 Code Quality Practices

-Ask about their development practices:
+Ask about their day-to-day development practices:

 • Do they use version control (Git) with proper branching strategies?

-• Do they conduct code reviews?
+• Do they run code reviews?

 • Do they use CI/CD pipelines for automated building and deployment?